plausible/docs/docs/wordpress-integration.md

 Paste your Plausible Analytics tracking code between <head>...</head> tags like seen in the screenshot and click on the "**Update File**".
 In case you do have a caching plugin installed, clear the cache just in case.
 Note that you will need to do this process every time you update your theme unless you create a child theme.

-Now you can go to your website to [verify if the Plausible Analytics script has been added](plausible-script.md#verify-if-the-script-is-installed-on-your-site) and to your Plausible Analytics account to see [whether the stats are being tracked](verify-integration.md).
+Now you can go to your website and verify whether Plausible Analytics script has been added and to your Plausible Analytics account to see whether the stats are being tracked.
+See here [how to verify the integration](plausible-script.md#verify-if-the-script-is-installed-on-your-site).